Regine at the Movies: 2001 shows

 The concert opened with a rendition of the theme from Dirty Dancing (1987), "(I've Had) The Time of My Life".
 Shortly after, Velasquez sang the ballads "How Do I Live", "Because You Loved Me", and "My Heart Will Go On".
 She followed this with a medley of movie themes from the 1970s and 1980s, such as Tootsies "It Might Be You" and Arthurs "Best That You Can Do".
 Next was another blend of covers, "I'll Never Say "Goodbye" and "Looking Through the Eyes of Love", before performing a duet of "Cruisin'" with Gabby Eigenmann.
 At this point, she sang "You Are My Song" from her film Wanted: Perfect Mother (1996).

 Velasquez spoke to the audience about her fascination with Baz Luhrmann's musical film Moulin Rouge! and continued to sing a medley of songs from the soundtrack album.
 After these covers, Velasquez then performed the love themes from her romantic films, which included "Ikaw", "Pangako", and "Kailangan Ko'y Ikaw".
-After performing Mariah Carey's "Never Too Far", the setlist continued with Barbara Streisand's "The Way We Were" and "No Matter What Happens".
+After performing Mariah Carey's "Never Too Far", the setlist continued with Barbra Streisand's "The Way We Were" and "No Matter What Happens".
 She then sang "Flashdance...
 What a Feeling", followed by a medley of themes from Julia Roberts's films, "Fallen" from Pretty Woman (1990), "When You Say Nothing at All" from Notting Hill (1999), "All the Love in the World" from America's Sweethearts (2001), and "I Say a Little Prayer" from My Best Friend's Wedding (1997).
 Velasquez closed the show with the West Side Storys "Somewhere", and an encore performance of "I Don't Want to Miss a Thing".